CHICAGO TRAIN ACCIDENT LAWYER

 Railroad Worker Injuries

-Railroad workers can also suffer train accident-related injuries due to the dangerous nature of their job.
-If you’re a railroad worker and you were injured on the job, you deserve justice and compensation too.
-However, instead of filing a personal injury lawsuit or utilizing worker’s compensation, it’s best for you to file a FELA lawsuit.
+Railroad workers can also suffer injuries due to the dangerous nature of trains, in general.
+If you’re a railroad worker and were injured on the job, you deserve justice and compensation, as well.
+However, instead of filing a personal injury lawsuit or utilizing worker’s comp, it’s best for you to file a FELA lawsuit.

 What is FELA?